- Services & Support

 Remove the cartridge from packing and inspect to ensure that no external contaminant is present.

-Inspect the O-rings (A) to ensure there is no damage, such as cuts or nicks.
+Inspect all O-rings (A) to ensure there is no damage, such as cuts or nicks.

-NOTE: The O-ring should always be placed toward the higher pressure port or between double back-ups on bi-directional valves.
+NOTE: The O-ring should always be placed toward the higher pressure port or between double back-up rings on bi-directional valves.
 See page 8.650.1 for O-ring installation.

 Verify correct plumbing of housing by referring to specific product catalog pages for port logic.